j-trace/lnwallet/README.md

+A fork to primarily lower the on-chain payment fees and decrease the min lightning channel capacity.

-Direct link to APK file: https://github.com/btcontract/lnwallet/blob/master/app/app-release.apk
+Direct link to (original) APK file: https://github.com/btcontract/lnwallet/blob/master/app/app-release.apk

 Genuine Bitcoin Lightning Wallet is ONLY available on Google Play store for now: